sorphil/OdinProject/Foundations/P_4 Etch-a-Sketch/README.md

-# Etch-a-Sketch (OdinProject Foundations Project 4)
+# OdinProject Foundations Project 4 - Etch-a-Sketch
 Made with JS, CSS (Grid and Flex) and HTML